chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 ## Overview

-All data submitted to the [cellxgene data portal](https://cellxgene.cziscience.com/) is automatically converted to an object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).
+All data submitted to the [cellxgene data portal](https://cellxgene.cziscience.com/) is automatically converted to a Seurat V3 object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).
+The conversion is done through [sceasy](https://github.com/cellgeni/sceasy).

 This document describes such Seurat encoding for the converted data and it mirrors the data [schema](./schema.md).